HomeResourcesGreat credit cards for interna...

 Blue Cash Everyday® Card from American Express

 Why we chose it: American Express doesn’t have a student-specific card, but it does offer a rewards card without an annual fee, which could be interesting to students.
-The Blue Cash Everyday® Card is a particularly good option for students who often shop at supermarkets and commute by car, since it has 3% cash back at U.S. supermarkets and gas stations.
+The Blue Cash Everyday® Card is a particularly good option for students who often shop at supermarkets and commute by car, since it has 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and 3% cash back at gas stations (on up to $6,000 per year, then 1%).

 It used to be virtually impossible for students to obtain this American Express Card, because most AmEx credit cards require a credit history.
 However, thanks to Nova Credit’s partnership with American Express, international students from select countries can now use their foreign credit history to apply for any American Express Card.